Senior Resources » When & How Federal Employees Should Enroll in Medicare

 Please explain the rules regarding enrolling in Medicare when you’re a Federal employee.

-What are the rules for enrolling in Medicare when you’re a federal employee working full-time?
+What are the rules for enrolling in Medicare when you’re a full-time federal employee?

 senior man with gray beard thinking in front of an American flag